-- legal name - head office address and contact information - type of legal entity, i.e. corporation, trust, or other entity - form and details regarding the organization of the legal entity, i.e. articles of incorporation, trust deed, or other constating documents - nature of business - e persons authorized to provide instructions on the account and details of any restrictions on their authority, and - whether someone other than the client has a financial interest in the account.
+- legal name - head office address and contact information - type of legal entity, i.e. corporation, trust or other entity - form and details regarding the organization of the legal entity, i.e. articles of incorporation, trust deed, or other constating documents - name of business - persons authorized to provide instructions on the account and details of any restrictions of their authority, and - whether someone other than the client has a financial interest in the account.